mattking976/fdm-playwright-eploy-regression/readme.md

 ## Usage

+When committing changes to this project please make sure that you run the linting by running the commands `sh npm run lint` and `sh npm run prettify` please do this before you commit.
+Also ensure that all of your tests are passing.

+Prior to running you will need access to multiple areas and will need logins for these areas.
+You will need to add these details to your .env file along with the links to these areas.
+The test suite will fail to start.

-To run this project use the command `sh npm run test`
+To run this project use the command `sh npm run test`.

 <!-- ACKNOWLEDGMENTS -->

 ## Acknowledgments

-John Seager, Jan and Ryan for helping get this project started.
+John Seager, Jan Ayag and Ryan Ho for helping get this project started.